Ptilotus divaricatus: Description

 Ptilotus divaricatus is a prostrate to spreading shrub that typically grows to a height of 0.3–1.5 m.
 Its stem leaves are linear, 5–45 mm long and 1–5 mm wide.
 There are no leaves at the base of the plant.
 The flowers are borne in oval, hemispherical or spherical clusters of densely arranged white or pinkish-purple flowers with colourless bracts 4.0–4.5 mm long and bracteoles 5.5–6.5 mm long at the base.
 The outer tepals are 9.5–15 mm long and the inner tepals slightly shorter with a tuft of hairs on the inner surface.
 The style is 4.0–4.6 mm long.
 Flowering occurs from September to December and the seeds are dull orange or pale brown.

 Taxonomy

-This species was first described in 1829 by Charles Gaudichaud-Beaupré who gave it the name Trichinium divaricatum in is Voyage Autour du Monde ... sur les Corvettes de S.M. l'Uranie et la Physicienne.
+This species was first described in 1829 by Charles Gaudichaud-Beaupré who gave it the name Trichinium divaricatum in his Voyage Autour du Monde ... sur les Corvettes de S.M. l'Uranie et la Physicienne.
 Botanique.
 In 1868 by Ferdinand von Mueller transferred the species to Ptilotus as P. divaricatus in his Fragmenta Phytographiae Australiae.